China lifts ban on stinky cheese imports

 The ban, which began to bite in early September, was reversed following meetings between European and Chinese officials, according to a spokesperson for the European Union delegation in Beijing.

-The measures had affected products containing bacteria found in the rind of Brie and Camembert, as well as bacteria used to produce blue cheese.
+The measures had affected products containing bacteria found in the rinds of Brie and Camembert, as well as bacteria used to produce blue cheese.

 European officials had opposed the restrictions, saying last month there was "no good reason for the ban, because China considers the same cheese safe if produced in China."